Las Vegas F1 General Admission: Tickets, Guide, Tips & Info

 What else does General Admission include?

-Vegas F1 General Admission tickets include access to around the outside T-Mobile Sphere, where there is a huge temporary stage set up for a number of musical performances and artists across the weekend.
-You don’t get any access inside the Sphere itself.
+Vegas F1 General Admission tickets for the T-Mobile Zone at Sphere include access to the outside (not the inside) of the Sphere, where there is a huge temporary stage set up for the headline musical performances and artists across the weekend.
+This is where the biggest artists will be playing.

 See the Vegas F1 concert lineup for full details on who’s performing on which days during the weekend.